-In the context of an increasing worldwide and European effort to improve the affordability of space transportation, DEIMOS Space Romania is leading an activity to further develop and mature GNC technologies for future European reusable space applications.
+In the context of an increasing worldwide and European effort to improve the affordability of space transportation, DEIMOS Space is leading an activity to further develop and mature GNC technologies for future European reusable space applications.

 - A lifting body vehicle performing a pinpoint landing, where the GNC shall steer the parafoil toward a predefined, fixed, landing site.

-- The recovery of a launcher fairing through mid-air retrieval, where the GNC shall steer the parafoil toward a predefined location and maintain a given heading in order to allow a recovery vehicle to approach and perform the recovery manoeuvre
+- The recovery of a launcher fairing through mid-air retrieval, where the GNC shall steer the parafoil toward a predefined location and maintain a given heading in order to allow a recovery vehicle to approach and perform the retrieval manoeuvre

 The 3D model of the parafoil and vehicle is illustrated in the following screenshots: